 Bake for 25 minutes or until the top turns brown and the cheese are melted.
 Rotate the bread halfway through baking for even baking.

 Serve: Brush top with butter as soon as it come out of the oven.
-Let rest for 15 minutes to cool down.
-Letting it cool down is very important to give the bread time to continue baking and the texture to improve.

 My Recent Video: